OWASP/ASVS/4.0/en/0x90-Appendix-A_Glossary.md

 - **Security Configuration** – The runtime configuration of an application that affects how security controls are used.
 - **Security Control** – A function or component that performs a security check (e.g. an access control check) or when called results in a security effect (e.g. generating an audit record).
 - **SQL Injection (SQLi)** – A code injection technique used to attack data driven applications, in which malicious SQL statements are inserted into an entry point.
-- **SSO Authentication** – Single Sign On(SSO) occurs when a user logs into one application and is then automatically logged into other applications without having to re-authenticate.
-For example when you log in in Google, you automatically login in the youtube , docs and mail service.
+- **SSO Authentication** – Single Sign On(SSO) occurs when a user logs into one application and is then automatically logged in to other applications without having to re-authenticate.
+For example, when you log in to Google, you will be logged in automatically when accessing other Google services such as Youtube , Google Docs, and Gmail.
 - **Threat Modeling** - A technique consisting of developing increasingly refined security architectures to identify threat agents, security zones, security controls, and important technical and business assets.
 - **Transport Layer Security** – Cryptographic protocols that provide communication security over the Internet
 - **URI/URL/URL fragments** – A Uniform Resource Identifier is a string of characters used to identify a name or a web resource.
 A Uniform Resource Locator is often used as a reference to a resource.